zik-uralov/daily-jokes/joke_history.md

 - 2025-10-31 00:10:03: Why did the programmer always mix up Halloween and Christmas?
 Because Oct 31 equals Dec 25. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-10-31 00:30:05: Two fish in a tank.
 One turns to the other and says, "Do you know how to drive this thing?" (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-10-31 05:12:29: Why does it take longer to get from 1st to 2nd base, than it does to get from 2nd to 3rd base?
 Because there’s a Shortstop in between! (source: https://icanhazdadjoke.com/)
+- 2025-10-31 21:58:25: Did you hear the one about the giant pickle?
+He was kind of a big dill. (source: https://icanhazdadjoke.com/)